Las Vegas Packing List: What to Wear in Sin City

 But you’ll want to look the part no matter what you’re after, so you’re probably wondering what to wear in Las Vegas.
 That’s where our Las Vegas packing list comes in.

-There are those who focus their visit on the nightlife and glamour of the strip, while others ditch it altogether in favor of the natural surroundings of the desert oasis.
-Whether you’re spending your 24 hours each day in the air-conditioned playground of casinos, sipping mojitos at a poolside bar, or exploring the surrounding canyons, you’ll have to pack something, and you’ll want to pack it in the right travel backpack.
+There are those who focus their visit on the nightlife and glamour of the Strip.
+Others ditch it altogether in favor of the natural surroundings of the desert.
+Whether you’re spending your 24 hours each day in the air-conditioned playground of casinos, sipping mojitos at a poolside bar, or exploring the surrounding canyons, you need to be prepared.

 Las Vegas Packing Tips